818miguelbeltran/AcademicMonitor_2.0/README.md

 *Visual comparison showing how dynamic data input and smart analysis improve the user’s ability to monitor and achieve academic goals.*

 ### Before
-The system provided static feedback ("Keep it up!") without accepting new data or performing goal analysis.
+The system provided static feedback ("Keep it up!") without accepting new data, acting as a passive **data storage unit**.

 ### After
-The redesigned system integrates dynamic score updates, weak-subject identification, and a structured planning setup for maintaining continuous analysis toward the user's defined academic goal.
+The redesigned system integrates dynamic score updates, weak-subject identification, and a structured planning setup, evolving into an **active monitoring system** maintaining continuous analysis toward **user-driven success**.

 ---

 ## 💻 Purpose
-This project demonstrates how iterative design and feature expansion can be applied to a personal tool to enhance its utility, moving it from a passive tracker to an active, goal-oriented monitoring system.
+This project demonstrates how **iterative design and feature expansion** can be applied to a personal tool to enhance its utility, moving it from a passive tracker to an **active, goal-oriented monitoring system** that influences behavior and supports **self-governance**.

 ---

 ## 🧠 About This Project
 This system was developed as the "Academic Monitor 2.0" to directly support a personal academic goal.
-It integrates **data analysis with a user-friendly interface** to show how custom Python scripts can be designed to self-regulate performance, identify areas for improvement, and automate critical monitoring tasks.
+It integrates **data analysis with a user-friendly interface** to show how custom Python scripts can be designed to **self-regulate performance**, identify areas for improvement, and automate critical **monitoring tasks**.

 ---